Endocrine Dysfunction in Anorexia Nervosa Patients

 Insulin

-Due to the low levels of blood glucose and low BMI resulting from extreme starvation, insulin levels are also low.2 One of the main effects of insulin is to help the body utilize blood sugars, the body’s main energy substrate, for metabolism; therefore, other metabolic pathways can be appropriately utilized due to the reduced levels of insulin.
+Due to the low levels of blood glucose and low BMI resulting from extreme starvation, insulin levels are also low.
+However, anorexia nervosa is also associated with increased insulin sensitivity, meaning the insulin that is present is able to have a stronger effect.
+One of the main effects of insulin is to help the body utilize blood sugars, the body’s main energy substrate, for metabolism; therefore, other metabolic pathways are utilized due to the reduced levels of insulin.
 The purpose of these other metabolic pathways is to help increase blood glucose levels through the breakdown of fatty acids to allow increased production of glucose and breakdown of glycogen (stored polymers of glucose).
 However, the body remains at high risk for hypoglycemia, which can result in coma and death, due to the depletion of hepatic glycogen stores and reduced adipose (fat) tissue.
+Insulin also likely impacts development of edema that can develop upon re-introduction of nutrition.

 Cholesterol

 Leptin and Ghrelin play important roles in energy balance.
 Leptin is produced primarily in white adipose tissue and helps the body maintain its weight long-term, circulating at levels that are in proportion to adipose tissue stores.
-Leptin acts to limit the production of anabolic hormones (those that act to “build-up” our body’s tissues), inhibits hunger, and likely regulates some of the above mentioned hormonal adaptations to starvation.
-Due to the reduced body weight and fat mass in patients with anorexia, leptin concentrations are low.1,2
+Leptin has numerous effects on energy homeostasis, inhibits hunger, and interacts with numerous other hormonal axes.
+Due to the reduced body weight and fat mass in patients with anorexia, leptin concentrations are low.

 Ghrelin, colloquially known as the “hunger hormone,” is mainly produced within the stomach.
-It has many effects within the body but its effects can generally be regarded as opposite those of leptin, acting to increase hunger/appetite, fat deposition and growth hormone release (overall, ghrelin is an anabolic hormone).
-It is elevated in anorexia nervosa.2,3
+It has many effects within the body but its effects can generally be regarded as opposite those of leptin, acting to increase hunger/appetite (“orexigenic”), fat deposition and growth hormone.
+It is elevated in anorexia nervosa.

 Symptoms of Endocrine Complications